 - Questions for Non-fiction (PDF)

 - Reading Comprehension Tips for Parents—Strategies You Can Use At Home

 Encourage your child to make connections while reading.
-By making connections to things he or she already knows, the child’s comprehension will increase.
+By making connections to things he already knows, his comprehension will increase.

 - Help Your Kids Connect to the Books They Read